Next Generation Advanced Transceiver Technologies for 6G and Beyond: New Form: Antenna Transceiver Design

 \subsection{Reconfigurable Intelligent Surfaces: From Metals to Metamaterials}

 RISs (or equivalently IRSs) have emerged as a promising technology for reconfiguring the radio propagation environment to enhance energy and spectral efficiency \cite{wu2019towards,di2020smart,wu2021intelligent,liu2021reconfigurable,wu2023intelligent,8796365,10380596}.
 Generally speaking, RISs are digitally controllable metasurfaces equipped with a large number of reflecting/refracting elements.
-The reflection/refraction properties of the RIS elements can be dynamically adjusted to shape the propagation behavior of electromagnetic waves, hence allowing for real-time and dynamic control of wireless links to enhance communication performance and enabling various applications such as edge learning \cite{mao2023roar}.
+The reflection/refraction properties of the RIS elements can be dynamically adjusted to shape the propagation behavior of electromagnetic waves, hence allowing for real-time and dynamic control of wireless links to enhance ubiquitous communication performance \cite{you2021enabling,kang2021irs} and enabling various applications such as edge computing and edge learning \cite{zhou2020delay,mao2023roar}.
 RISs are generally divided into three categories: nearly-passive, active, and simultaneous transmitting and reflecting RIS (STAR-RIS).
-In the following, we provide an overview of these three types of RISs\footnote{A more recent RIS architecture referred to as beyond diagonal RIS (BD-RIS) has been proposed, in which different RIS elements are connected via controllable impedance to provide further DoFs for improving the performance of RIS-assisted systems \cite{9913356}.}.
+In the following, we provide an overview of these three types of RISs.